Skip Navigation

 Babcock Dairy

-Tour Babcock Dairy’s observation deck and learn about how ice cream and cheese are made at UW–Madison.
+Tour Babcock Dairy’s observation deck and learn how ice cream and cheese are made at UW–Madison.
 Following the tour, participants will enjoy an ice cream and cheese tasting in the Babcock Dairy Store.

 Physical Activity Level: Medium